Q1. What is the purpose of a wholesale distribution center?

 Selling

 Q7.
-What is the primary advantage of using a just-in-time (JIT) inventory system in wholesale trade?
+What is the primary focus of a general merchandise wholesaler?

 Ignored Identity